Chinatichampsus: Taxonomy

 Chinatichampsus was originally believed to have affinities with the Alligatorinae, partly based on comparisons with a currently undescribed alligatorid.
-In contrast, the phylogeny of Stocker, Brochu and Kirk (2021) found Chinatichampsus to be one of the most basal caimanines, branching off before Protocaiman, but after Brachychampsa, Stangerochampsa and Albertochampsa.
+In contrast, the phylogenetic analysis of Stocker, Brochu, and Kirk found that Chinatichampsus was of the most basal caimanines, branching off before Protocaiman, but after Brachychampsa, Stangerochampsa and Albertochampsa.

-Below is a phylogenetic tree by Stocker, Brochu & Kirk (2021):
+Below is a phylogenetic tree by Stocker, Brochu, and Kirk (2021):

+A subsequent analysis, conducted by Jules Walter and colleagues later that year, recovered Chinatisuchus in one of two positions: either a similar one to that recovered by Stocker, Brochu, and Kirk, or one in which it formed a stem-group clade alongside Gnatusuchus and Protocaiman.